opsone-ch/documentation/development/deployment.rst

 Deploy to your server
 ---------------------

-First of all, make sure that you've configured and installed all desired :doc:`../services/index` (e.g. website, tomcat, caching etc).
+First of all, make sure that you've configured and installed all desired :doc:`../services/index` (e.g. website, caching etc).
 In the following documentation we're talking about website deployments.

 .. warning:: please make sure, that you're using appropriate usernames.
 Don't use confusing names like "examplestage" for PROD envs etc